 To answer this question, you need to think about why you’re selling and what your priorities are.

-Before deciding to go ahead, make sure you’ve considered all the alternatives and read our top tips (see below).
+Before deciding to go ahead, make sure you’ve considered all the alternatives (see below).

 Alternatives to a quick house sale